gbv/cocoda/docs/en/user-manual-en.md

 [database]: #mapping-databases

-Mapping databases are used to store [mappings] and [ratings].
+Mapping databases are used to store [mappings](#mappings) and [ratings](#ratings).
 The database selected in each case is highlighted and can be selected via the settings or by clicking on the name of the database in the mapping browser.
 Most instances contain these databases:

 * **L** Local: Mappings are stored in the browser.
 * **C** Concordance register: public database of all mappings and assessments collected in the coli-conc project.